Elections

 Register to Vote

 Paper registration cards are available at the Millbrae City Hall and Post Office.
-You can also register to vote or update registration information at the San Mateo County Election's Office and Vote Center.
-For more information, visit: smcacre.org/voter-registration.
+You can also register to vote or update registration information at the San Mateo County Election's Office and the Vote Center.

 Initiatives, Referendums and Recalls

-The City Clerk's Office cannot interpret laws or offer legal advice, and, if applicable, we strongly suggest seeking legal counsel to ensure that your actions are in full compliance with California Elections Code.
+The City Clerk's Office cannot interpret laws or offer legal advice, and, if applicable, we strongly suggest seeking legal counsel to ensure that your actions are in full compliance with the California Elections Code.

 Ballot Initiatives and Referendums